-The Plan will be reviewed every year.
+This Plan will be reviewed within three years of approval.

 1.3 Controlled entities

 The University's controlled entities must manage personal and health information in accordance with this Plan.
 Controlled entities may also have obligations under the Australian Privacy Principles and other legislation.